Leaderboard

 6 points

-Good afternoon all, it will start to become warmer later this week with a high of 25c possible in the south on Friday.
+22. Good afternoon all, it will start to become warmer later this week with a high of 25c possible in the south on Friday.
 However, the GFS 06z shows some big changes will be afoot this weekend with a cold plunge from the north.
 The 06z shows that it could be an over 10c drop in temperatures in some areas on Saturday to Sunday!!
 Still unsure about whether there could be snow (there probably won't be any) but if there is any then it will most likely be in the north and confined only to higher ground... so big changes on the way.
 So there is a chance that some snow lovers in the north get some snow (not often do I say that!) and it might be worthy especially after the mediocre winter we have just had... the cold snap only has to verify first for all of that to happen.
-Stay safe all.6 points
+Stay safe all.

-I think to be honest I can't complain about most models showing a cold plunge from next Sunday onwards.
+23. I think to be honest I can't complain about most models showing a cold plunge from next Sunday onwards.
 We have had a stunning first half of spring.
 Kept me going thru this awful disease.
 I'm gonna enjoy the sunshine this week knowing the fact it's not even summer yet.
 If it gets cold next week so be it.
 Il protect my small plants especially the cucumber.
 They hate cold.
 Last of all keep safe and thanks everyone on here for the input.
 I'm learning more and more everyday.
-God bless also the NHS stunning jobs your doing.6 points
+God bless also the NHS stunning jobs your doing.

-The North Atlantic 500mb and surface analysis for midnight and sat image A fair bit of cloud around over south Wales and southern England at the moment but it should break to some extend resulting in a quite pleasant day.
+25. The North Atlantic 500mb and surface analysis for midnight and sat image A fair bit of cloud around over south Wales and southern England at the moment but it should break to some extend resulting in a quite pleasant day.
 Elsewhere plenty of sunshine but showers developing along NE/E regions during the afternoon.
 The usual caveats re, eastern coastal regions with an onshore wind apply Tonight some frost patches under the clear skies in the north but the low to the south west is pushing north and the associated fronts will bring some heavy rain, perhaps thundery, into the far south west and becoming quite windy The rain will continue for a time on Tuesday but ease through the morning. albeit still windy, but another sunny day further north No significant change to the pattern over Tuesday night through Wednesday resulting in sunny day with a few showers By Thursday there has been some slow developments in the Atlantic and an occlusion that has sneaked into the Irish sea may bring a few more showers to western regions.
-Otherwise another warm and sunny day The slow developments continue on Friday and there may be a few more showers around from the stray fronts but essentially another warm day with plenty of sunshine6 points
+Otherwise another warm and sunny day The slow developments continue on Friday and there may be a few more showers around from the stray fronts but essentially another warm day with plenty of sunshine

 5 points